 NOD enables a cataract surgeon to compare their performance against that of their peers nationally.
 This is a vital safeguard of patient safety and a promoter of best practice, eradicating variation in the provision of cataract surgery and patient care.

 The NOD provides reassurance to patients and the public that the hospital eye service is of a good standard and drives continuous quality improvement within the profession.
 It is recognised by clinicians, NICE and industry as an important safety and research tool that can also be used to audit the treatment of two other common, potentially blinding diseases, glaucoma and age-related macular degeneration (AMD).

-- Identified patients at high risk of complications, ensuring that they are operated on by appropriately experienced surgeons
+- Identifies patients at high risk of complications, ensuring that they are operated on by appropriately experienced surgeons

-- Allowed poorly performing eye departments and individual surgeons to reflect on and modify their practice
+- Allows poorly performing eye departments and individual surgeons to reflect on and modify their practice